What is autism?

 “If you have met one person with autism, you have met one person with autism.”

-Some of the key strengths identified in people on the autism spectrum are:
+While every individual has strengths and challenges, some of the key strengths identified in people on the autism spectrum at a higher rate than the general population include:

 - being detail oriented;